10 Best Places to Visit in Japan in Winter 2023-2024

 1. Abashiri Drift Ice

-Hokkaido is the coldest city in Japan, and several kinds of spectacular winter phenomena and scenery can be captured in this northernmost land during winter.
+Hokkaido is the coldest city in Japan, and various kinds of spectacular winter phenomena and scenery can be captured in this northernmost land during the cold season.
 The drift ice is one of them (Ryuhyo in Japanese).
 The Sea of Okhotsk along Abashiri City, Hokkaido is known as the southernmost point see drifting sea ice just like in the Arctic.

 2. Sapporo Snow Festival